• Home

 With 75 challenges and 250 points designed to help you experience Disney in a whole new way, it’s the perfect excuse to brutally compete with your loved ones while seeing Disney World in a whole new light.

-We’ve stuffed it full of Cast Member insider secrets, hidden details you’d never notice on your own, and unique ways to get you out of your comfort zone and seeing Disney like never before.
+We’ve stuffed it full of Cast Member insider secrets, hidden details you’d never notice on your own, and unique ways to get you out of your comfort zone and see Disney like never before.

 Curious?
 Sign up for a free Disney Starter Kit and we’ll send you a sneak preview of the game, PLUS our epic Disney Resort Bar Crawl instructions and some Cast Member insider tips and hacks for your next Disney World trip.